 Students must appeal within two weeks of receiving a notice from the Office of Financial Assistance of the financial aid suspension.
 Appeals will not be accepted after the two week period has passed and the student will be responsible for all charges on their student account.
-The student will receive a reply from the Office of Financial Assistance within two weeks of receipt of their appeal.
+The student will receive a reply from the Office of Financial Assistance via email once the appeal has been reviewed.
 Financial aid will not be provided retroactively.

 A student who is denied assistance based on qualitative or quantitative standards will be considered for assistance when standards have been achieved.